— Industrial Disability Retirement Benefit

 Refer to your Summary of Key Plan Provisions for additional details on Disability Retirement Benefits for miscellaneous safety members.

-Members considering a disability retirement from the City and County of San Francisco are required to complete the following steps:
+If you are considering a disability retirement from the City and County of San Francisco, follow the steps below:

-Meet with a Retirement Counselor before filing a disability retirement application
+— Meet with a Retirement Counselor: to initiate the disability retirement application process

 • Picture ID